thunder001/VTERisk/README.md

 ## Usage
 ### Data structure
 The model need a json file having the following structure to run.
 Note: data file needs to pre-split into train/train.json, dev/dev.json and dev/test.json.
-A

 ## Introduction